Remembering D-Day: 10 Important Facts to Know

 The Normandy Invasion on June 6, 1944.

-The Normandy Invasion (June 6, 1944) was the supreme joint effort of the Western Allies in Europe in World War II and remains today one of the best known campaigns of the war.
+The Normandy Invasion (PDF File) (June 6, 1944) was the supreme joint effort of the Western Allies in Europe in World War II and remains today one of the best known campaigns of the war.

 Code named Operation Overlord, it was a battle marked by its courage, meticulous planning and logistics, and audacious amphibious approach.
 It was also in many ways inevitable.
 Following Germany’s conquest of France in 1940 and declaration of war on the United States in 1941, a confrontation somewhere on the shores of Northern Europe became a waiting game, with only the date and location left to be answered.